Australia's Cardinal Pell urges Christians to embrace suffering: paper

 A powerful government-appointed inquiry in 2017 found widespread instances of child abuse, often covered up, in several thousand Australian institutions, more than half of them religious.

-“The sexual abuse crisis damaged thousands of victims,” Pell, who was acquitted by the Supreme Court on appeal, wrote in his piece.
+“The sexual abuse crisis damaged thousands of victims,” Pell, who was acquitted by the High Court on appeal, wrote in his piece.
 “From many points of view the crisis is also bad for the Catholic church, but we have painfully cut out a moral cancer and this is good.”

 He added, “So, too, some would see COVID-19 as a bad time for those who claim to believe in a good and rational God.”